RWS/ISHBootstrap/Notes/Example.md

 - `InstallProcessExplorer` controls if the script should install process explorer.
 - `ISHServerRepository` is the repository name where ISHServer module can be found.
 - `xISHInstallRepository` is the repository name where xISHInstall module can be found.
+- `ISHDeployRepository` is the repository name where ISHDeploy module can be found.
 - `PrerequisitesSourcePath` is the source path for all ISHServer 3rd party dependencies.
 - `CredentialForCredSSPExpression` is the cmdlet or expression that return a `PSCredential` to use for *CredSSP* sessions.
 - `OSUserCredentialExpression` is the cmdlet or expression that return a `PSCredential` to use for sessions on behalf of the `osuser`.